oapostrophe/HeartNet/index.md

 We can observe that ResNet 152 outperforms each of the other ResNet models in the categories of error_rate, precision, and f1_score (ResNet 50 was a close second in each category).
 In other words, with the exception of minimizing false negatives (as measured by recall_score), ResNet 152 is our model of choice for image-based EKG classification.

 We decided to pursue further hyperparameter tuning with ResNet 152 while finding the optimal batch size.
 The following table captures our findings:

+Fig. 7: Comparison of Batch Sizes
 ![Results from Batch Size Comparisons](images/batch_comparison.png)

 We can observe that a batch size of 8 minimizes error_rate and maximizes f1_score, while a batch size of 16 corresponds to the best recall_score and second lowest error rate.

+## Final results
-Finally, to determine the optimal hyperparameter combinations, we used our top two best-performing ResNets, ResNet 50 and ResNet 152, and batch sizes, 8 and 16, to conduct four trials on the full Dataset 2, 25 epochs each.
+We then used our top two best-performing ResNets, ResNet 50 and ResNet 152, and batch sizes, 8 and 16, to conduct four trials on the full Dataset 2, 25 epochs each.

+Fig. 8: Results training on full datset
 ![Final results](images/final_results.png)

 The data indicates that the best-performing hyperparameter combination is ResNet 152 and a batch size of 16, as the model with this combination yields the best values for our two most important measures of performance, error_rate (10.01%) and f1_score (77.92%).
-Notably, this model can distinguish MI EKGs from normal EKGs with 89.99% accuracy!
+Notably, this model can distinguish MI EKGs from normal EKGs with **89.99% accuracy**!
 It is worth noting, however, that each of the four combinations achieved significant classification success: from trial to trial, we can observe that the differences in both metrics are nearly negligible.

+It's also important to note that the recall score, 70.2% ,is substantially lower than the overall accuracy.
+Our dataset contains a larger portion of normal EKGs (66%) than MI (34%); as such, classifiers don't necessarily need to detect MI with a high level of sensitivity in order to achieve a good overall acuracy.
+For instance, consider a hypothetical classifier that labeled every EKG as normal: despite missing every MI, such a classifier would still have an accuracy of 66%.
+The fact that recall is 20% lower than accuracy seems to indicate our model is somewhat biased towards labelling EKGs as normal, which in a model whose purpose is to detect MI is less than ideal.
+Thus, the recall and F1 scores are perhaps ultimately a better metric of our model's success.

 ![Final training graph](images/final_train_epochs.png)